-The SYNC field (bits[4:0]) of the DMA\CCR register specifies the event that can initiate the DMA transfer for the corresponding DMA channel.
-The five bits allow several configurations as listed in Table 3-8.
+The SYNC field (bits[4:0]) of the DMA CCR register specifies the event that can initiate the DMA transfer for the corresponding DMA channel.
+The five bits allow several configurations as listed in Table 3-9.
 The bits are set to zero upon reset.
+For those synchronization modes with more than one peripheral listed, the Serial Port 2 Mux Mode bit field of the External Bus Selection Register (XBSR) dictates which peripheral event is actually connected to the DMA input.